NVSL/QuadClass-Resources/labs/Lab04/Lab04-Assembling-the-Quadcopter-Schematic.md

 The packages/devices you build need to meet all the standards described in Lab 4.

+Add an attribute called `CUSTOM` to the variants you create.
+This will ensure they get ordered.

 ### Eaglint

 Your design needs to pass http://eaglint.nvsl.io, so commit your design, submit it, and fix the problems it finds.
 Remember, each time you run the tool it lowers your grade on the lab, so you need to check your design carefully before submitting.